facebookresearch/vq2d_cvpr/INSTALL.md

             --stats-dir <the evaluation experiment dir>
         ```
     4. The file `$EXPT_ROOT/visual_queries_log/test_challenge_predictions.json` should be submitted on the EvalAI server.
-    5. Before submission you can validate the format of the predictions using the following:
+    5. Before submission, you can validate the format of the predictions using the following:
         ```
         cd $VQ2D_ROOT
         python validate_challenge_predictions.py \
             --test-unannotated-path <PATH TO vq_test_unannotated.json> \
-            --test-predictions-path <PATH to test_challenge_predictions.json>
         ```